 Want to succeed on Amazon?
 To do this, your product needs to be seen.
-And being seen means understanding exactly how Amazon manages product searches.
+And being seen means understanding exactly how Amazon’s algorithm manages product searches.

 Like any other e-commerce venture, SEO is key to succeeding on Amazon.
 Unfortunately, you’ll be up against hundreds and thousands of other sellers who are trying to do the exact same thing.
-But don’t let the numbers get you down, most people do not understand how Amazon ranks their searches.
+But don’t let the numbers get you down, most people do not understand how the Amazon search engine works to rank their searches.

 By taking a little time to understand the Amazon algorithm, you can give yourself a significant advantage and set yourself apart from the rest.